butalsoverycool/typemaster-app/readme.md

 #

+## NOTES

+- Currently gitignoring audio-files.
+Hackers may silence the getSounds()-flow in the meantime.

+#

+#

 ## TODO

-- Setup middleware API for firebase db-requests (to replace ignored env.js)
+- Setup middleware for db-requests
-- Fix bugs
+- Fix just enough bugs to make the game enjoyable
-- Official scoreboard
-- Layout
+- Deploy